What is mechanical engineering?

 What do mechanical engineers do?

 It’s difficult to identify an aspect of our daily lives that hasn’t been touched by mechanical engineering.
 Mechanical engineers use their knowledge of materials, design and manufacturing to advance the world around us.
 They design and create everything from micro-sensors, medical devices, computers and car engines to robots, cookstoves, sports equipment and airplanes.

-Mechanical engineers are employed in virtually every kind of industry.
-They are involved with seeking new knowledge through research, creative design and development, and with the construction, control, management, and sales of the devices and systems needed by society.
-A major strength of an education in mechanical is the flexibility it provides in future employment opportunities for its graduates.
+Mechanical engineers are employed in nearly every kind of industry and business type, from small startups to Fortune 500 companies.
+They are involved with seeking new knowledge through research, creative design and development, and with the construction, control, management and sales of the devices and systems needed by society.
+Additionally, some mechanical engineers take their knowledge and apply it to non-traditional career pathways in medicine or law.

 If you are a pre-engineering student looking to learn more about life as a student in the ME Department, consider connecting with a peer mentor via the College of Engineering Mentor Program.
 Peer mentors are upper-division engineering students who are ready to answer your questions and talk to you about their experiences studying engineering at the UW.
 Note that a NetID login is required to view the list of mentors.